johnwmillr/johnwmillr.github.io/_posts/2017-08-21-scraping-genius-lyrics.markdown

 Install the package: ```$pip install lyricsgenius```.

-Look at the [examples on my GitHub page](https://github.com/johnwmillr/LyricsGenius#usage) to get started using the package.
+Look at the [examples on my GitHub page](https://github.com/johnwmillr/LyricsGenius#usage) to get started.
 Enjoy!

 ## The Genius API ##
 Head over to [https://docs.genius.com](https://docs.genius.com) to take a look at the documentation for their API.
 I would have appreciated having an overview of the Genius API before starting this project, so I'll try to write a bit of one here.